shohag29/FoodGram/README.md

-# Project Name
+# Foodgram

 ## Description

-Briefly introduce your project here.
-Explain what it does, its main features, and its purpose.
+This is a responsive website .
+HTML, CSS and Bootstrap are used to create it.
+This is my assignment number 3

 # Features
-- Feature 1: Description of feature 1.
+- Feature 1: This is a responsive website
-- Feature 2: Description of feature 2.
+- Feature 2: HTML, CSS and Bootstrap are used to create it
-- Feature 3: Description of feature 3.
+- Feature 3: This is my assignment number 3

 ## Live Link

-A live version of the project is available at: [https://www.example.com](https://www.example.com)
+A live version of the project is available at: https://foodgram-29.netlify.app/